-A statement of rights accorded to students by the Family Educational Rights and Privacy Act and the policy statement relative to this Act may be obtained from Academic Advisement, the Office of the Registrar, or the Office of the Vice President for Student Affairs.
+A statement of rights accorded to students by the Family Educational Rights and Privacy Act and the policy statement relative to this act may be obtained from Academic Advisement, the Office of the Registrar, or the Office of the Vice President for Student Affairs.

-Graduate students are subject to current administrative policies, procedures, and regulations for the University.
-The general policies and regulations listed in the 2007 Graduate Catalog become effective Fall 2007.
-Consult the University General Catalog and the UCM Student Calendar/Handbook for other University policies.
+Graduate students are subject to current administrative policies, procedures, and regulations of the university.
+The general policies and regulations listed in the 2008 Graduate Catalog become effective fall 2008.
+Consult the University General Catalog and the UCM Student Calendar/Handbook for other university policies.